hanabi/hanabi.github.io/docs/beginner/early-game-question-4.md

 </TabItem>
 <TabItem value="solution">

-- At Level 1, there is no legal action that can be performed.
-  Therefore, Alice must discard.
+- At level 1, there are no legal action that can be performed.
+Thus, Alice must discard.

 </TabItem>
 </Tabs>